wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 ### resourceIsApproved

-Check allow API status for your origin.
+Check that user allowed your website to access Waves Keeper.

 Example: